graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 ipu_event_trace()
 _________________

-This is an op which retrieves all IPU events since the last time it was executed.
+This is an operation which retrieves all IPU events since the last time it was executed.
 The operation must be placed on the CPU, and returns the events as a one dimensional tensor of strings containing serialised IPU event protobufs, from ``tensorflow.compiler.plugin.poplar.driver.trace_pb2.IpuTraceEvent``.